Susan Tolsky

 Susan Gaye Tolsky (April 6, 1943 – October 9, 2022) was an American actress.
 Born and raised in Houston, Texas, Tolsky began acting in high school and later studied nursing at the University of Texas at Austin before switching her major to theater.
 In 1967, she relocated to Hollywood and made her television debut on the sitcom The Second Hundred Years.
 Within a year, she earned a main role on the ABC comedy Western series Here Come the Brides (1968–1970) as Biddie Cloom.

 A self-described character actress, Tolsky made her film debut in Pretty Maids All in a Row (1971) and gained wider recognition as a regular on the variety series The New Bill Cosby Show (1972–1973) on CBS.
 Following several guest roles on television throughout the 1970s, Tolsky was part of the main cast on the syndicated sitcom Madame's Place (1982–1983) in the role of Bernadette Van Gilder.
 Her film credits include supporting roles in Charley and the Angel (1973), Record City (1977), and How to Beat the High Cost of Living (1980).

 Tolsky ventured into voice acting in the 1980s, beginning with Annabell on Hanna-Barbera's animated series Foofur (1986–1988).
 She continued her career in voice-over in the next decade with recurring roles as Aunt Ruth on Bobby's World (1990–1998), Binkie Muddlefoot on Darkwing Duck (1991–1992), and Aunt Janie on Pepper Ann (1997–2000).
 She also provided guest voice roles on a number of Disney Television Animation productions.
 Tolsky's final credit is the Disney Channel animated comedy series The Buzz on Maggie (2005–2006), where she voiced Mrs. Pesky.

 Early life and education

 Susan Gaye Tolsky was born on April 6, 1943, in Houston, Texas, to shop owners Sarah (née Hartstein) and Abe Tolsky.
 She was of Russian Jewish descent.
 She had one older sister, Noel.
 Tolsky became interested in comedy at a young age.
-At age eight, she performed a one-woman show at slumber parties in her neighbourhood.
+At age eight, she performed a one-woman show at slumber parties in her neighborhood.

 She attended Bellaire High School, where she grew fond of acting and stand-up comedy.
 She credited her high school drama teacher as her "best influence".
 As a child, she also had a fascination with the field of medicine and read Gray's Anatomy at age ten.
 She started volunteering in hospitals at age 15.
 When her father advised her not to pursue a career in acting, she enrolled at the University of Texas at Austin to major in nursing.